 - Be aware that expressing may seem difficult at first but most working mothers say they improve very quickly, and the benefits are worth the initial effort.

 The Australian Breastfeeding Association' booklet Breastfeeding: Women and Work contains worthwhile discussion on childcare options, choosing a caregiver, how to express by hand, by hand pump, and by electric pump.
 There are ways to encourage your let-down reflex to yield maximum milk and tips on storing and transporting your milk.
 The booklet also covers the challenges of the different stages of babyhood, and indispensable hints to get your baby to take the bottle, as well as time- and energy -saving strategies to make your life easier.
 Another useful resource is ABA's booklet Breastfeeding: expressing and storing breastmilk.
-Both booklets can be obtained by contacing the Australian Breastfeeding Association.
+Both booklets can be purchased from the ABA shop https://shop.breastfeeding.asn.au

 © Australian Breastfeeding Association - reviewed July 2016